 Dunne is an expert on political and economic change in Arab countries, particularly Egypt, as well as U.S. policy in the Middle East.

-Kleinfeld is a senior associate in the Democracy and Rule of Law Program.
+Kleinfeld is a senior fellow in the Democracy and Rule of Law Program.
 She was the founding CEO of the Truman National Security Project.

-Chung Min Lee is a nonresident senior associate in Carnegie’s Asia Program.
+Chung Min Lee is a nonresident senior fellow in Carnegie’s Asia Program.

 Mathews is a distinguished fellow at the Carnegie Endowment for International Peace.
 She served as Carnegie’s president for 18 years.